• 14 years of online experience

 According to Wright (2004), B2b is best described as a market where a company sells products and services to other companies, which it buys for its own use or resale.

-According to Wright, the b2b market operates on both a national and global level.
+According to Wright, the market operates at both national and global levels.

-Whereas b2b (business-to-business) companies focus on the business market, b2c (business-to-consumer) companies sell products or services to consumers.
+Whereas business-to-business companies focus on the corporate market, b2c (business-to-consumer) companies sell products or services to consumers.

 Examples of b2b companies